 It is supported by a number of Committees to which certain Board responsibilities are delegated.
 These Committees, in turn, formally report to the Board following each meeting to ensure that the Board remains fully updated on their activities.
-The Board Committees include the Audit and Risk Committee, Nominations and Remuneration Committee and Governance and Sustainability Committee, with formally delegated duties and responsibilities and written terms of reference.
-From time to time, the Board may set up additional committees to consider specific issues when the Governance Principles of the Nasdaq Dubai Rules.
+The Board Committees include the Audit and Risk Committee.
+Nominations and Remuneration Committee, and Governance and Sustainability Committee, with formally delegated duties and responsibilities and written terms of reference.
+From time to time, the Board may set up additional committees to consider specific issues when the need arises.

-need arises.
 Reports on the activities of the Board Committees can be found on the following pages of this report and their terms of reference are available on the Company's website, www.dpworld.com.
-The Vice President, Group Legal,

-Governance and Group Company Secretary provides support as the secretary for the Board Committees.
+The Group Senior Vice President - Legal, Governance and Company Secretary provides support as the secretary for the Board Committees.

-The Board considers that the corporate governance framework promotes the prudent and sound management of the Company in the long-term interest of the Company and its shareholders, and it is effective in promoting compliance with the Corporate
+The Board considers that the corporate governance framework promotes the prudent and sound management of the Company in the long-term interest of the Company and its shareholders, and it is effective in promoting compliance with the Corporate Governance Principles of the Nasdag Dubai Rules.